FullGC/FullGC.github.io/_posts/2017-12-07-Stackable-Traits-Pattern---Part-2.md

 <span style="color: #666666">}</span>
 </pre></div>

-We initializing the time before the message is being sent, and give it a name, to be use as a tag for the metric.
+We initialized the time before the message was sent, and gave it a name, to be used as a tag for the metric.

 Next, create the stackable trait for monitoring the actor on RecordableMessage